<<sense of right and wrong>>

 It is neither safe nor right to go against your conscience

 This 'moral guidance system' can either be seared, hardened and insensitive by being ignored as evidenced by those who commit horrendous crimes and show no remorse or softened and responsive by the refining of the Holy Spirit as in the lives of believers walking obediently with God, yet protests when we violate God’s ways, falling short of His standard (1 Tim 4:2).
+We are obligated and bound by what the Bible commands or forbids.
 Without a clear conscience and pure heart we can’t know God, have fellowship with Him or expect our prayers to be answered (1 Jn 3:21,22).
-Only as our conscience is cleansed by the blood of Christ can we serve God (Heb 9:14).
+Only as our conscience is cleansed by the blood of Christ can we serve God effectively (Heb 9:14).

 During OT times, God’s laws governing personal and corporate life were external rules and regulations.
 Since the NT era, when the Holy Spirit comes into a person at salvation, He quickens the conscience and we become ‘self-policing’ as we listen to and respond to this inner voice with the new heart and spirit He gives (Ezek 11:19, 36:26,27; Heb 8:10).
 While we still need to be accountable to the external laws of society, besides accepting input from Godly sources and being accountable to our fellow believers, if we are submissive to our conscience we will be living a life pleasing to Him.
 A clear conscience is a weapon for successful spiritual achievement (1 Pet 3:15,16).